-- The last version, used from September 2, 1968 through the end of the run (September 26, 1969), replaced the prizes with "GO" cards and didn't use spaces 4-5.
+- The last version, which debuted sometime in 1969 and remained through the show's demise on September 26 of that year, replaced the prizes with "GO" cards and didn't use spaces 4-5.
 The player now won prizes of increasing value for each GO card, whereas the STOP! now took away their prizes; as such, the contestant could now quit at any point, although finding all five GO cards also awarded the car.

-- Bonus Space: "Jack's Pot" (a cash jackpot) was added to the bonus round sometime between November 8, 1967 and August 1968.
+- Bonus Space: "Jack's Pot" (a cash jackpot) was added to the Bonus Board around 1968.
 The jackpot started at $200 and increased by $100 every day it wasn't found on the first pick (in which case it was revealed immediately).

 - Consolation Prize:

 - During the second bonus round era, picking the STOP! first allowed that player to choose another number for a consolation prize.

 - As mentioned above, four consecutive wrong picks in the front game awarded both players a set of home memory-improvement courses.

 - Home Game: Four were released, one per year, and were the only ones of Bill's career that had him on the cover.